Is WordPress Free? A Deeper Look Into WordPress Pricing and Reasons Behind It

-WordPress is also open-source, meaning that users get access to its source code.
+This CMS is also open-source, meaning that users get access to its source code for free.
 Thus, those who have sufficient coding knowledge can customize the software in any way they like.

-You may wonder how much it costs to use such powerful software.
+WordPress is free to use, but has some premium features.
 This article will discuss what you can get for free and what you should pay to run a website using WordPress to figure out the necessary budget.

 Open-source is a development method that encourages open collaboration to make the software better.
 Therefore, the source code and documentation are available to the public for free to enable users and developers to use, improve, and modify it as they see fit.